History of autism: Science

-Though it had been conceptualised and had become popular with autistic people much earlier, the concept of autistic masking (autistic people hiding their autistic natures through suppressing or replacing behaviours) became a focus of academic research in the 2010s.
+Though it had been conceptualised and had become popular with Autistic people much earlier, the concept of Autistic masking (Autistic people hiding their Autistic traits through suppressing or replacing behaviours) became a focus of academic research in the 2010s.
 Such masking often requires an exceptional mental effort, leading to cognitive overload.
-This is a main cause of burnout in autistic people.
+This is a main cause of burnout in Autistic people.
 It is also linked with other adverse mental health outcomes.

 A diagnostic test called the "Aspie Quiz" was released by Swedish researcher Leif Ekblad in July 2013.

 A December 2013 published study found that the brains of children with Asperger syndrome produced (on average) 42% more information when at rest, compared to non-ASD children.
 It was conducted by Spanish-Canadian biochemist and biophysicist Jose Luis Perez-Velazquez, and Spanish-American neuroscientist Roberto Fernández Galán.

 The Review Journal of Autism and Developmental Disorders was established in the United States by Springer in March 2014.

-Autism Speaks, Hospital for Sick Children (Toronto) and Google Genomics began the AUT10K project in 2014.
+Autism Speaks, The Hospital for Sick Children and Google Genomics began the AUT10K project in 2014.
 It created one of the world's largest collections of autism related genetic material, and had open access to researchers, called AGRE.
 The project later evolved into the similar MSSNG project.
-MSSNG aims to "provide the best resources to enable the identification of many subtypes of autism".
+MSSNG aims to "provide the best resources to enable the identification of many subtypes of autism."
 The MSSNG project was quickly met with criticism from autistic self-advocates.

 "Synaptic, transcriptional and chromatin genes disrupted in autism" was a well-cited paper published in October 2014.
 The study investigated thousands of people with autism, and identified the gene mutations involved.
 The paper's lead authors were the Americans Joseph Buxbaum (neuroscientist) and Mark Daly (geneticist).

+The concept of Severely Deficient Autobiographical Memory (SDAM) was first posited in a June 2015 paper by Canadian psychologist Daniela Palombo and others.
+People with autism often have poor autobiographical memory.

 Brazilian researcher Alysson Muotri and others founded the company Tismoo in 2015, which aims to develop genetic treatments for autism and other conditions.

 The journal Advances in Autism was launched by British publisher Emerald Publishing in July 2015.

+The medication guanfacine was found to be an effective treatment for hyperactivity, impulsiveness, and distractibility in autistic children, in an August 2015 paper.
+The lead author was American epidemiologist Laurence Scahill.

 The term aphantasia (an inability to picture something in one's mind), was first published by British neurologist Adam Zeman, British neuropsychologist Michaela Dewar, and Italian-British neuroscientist Sergio Della Sala in December 2015.
 (The phenomenon was first described by British polymath Francis Galton in 1880.)
-A 2021 study led by British psychologist Carla Dance found that people with aphantasia had higher levels of autistic symptoms than controls.
-A later Australasian study didn't find such a correlation, and noted that many autistic people are visual thinkers.
+A 2021 study led by British psychologist Carla Dance found that people with aphantasia had higher levels of autistic behavoirs than controls.
+A later Australasian study did not find such a correlation, and noted that many autistic people are visual thinkers.